janhavi2309/FirstRepo/README.md

 # FirstRepo
-This is my first repository.
+This is my first repository in github.
 <br>
-Author- Janhavi Joshi
+Author: Janhavi Joshi